 So let's get down to brass tacks, shall we?
 Tretinoin is a fairly common medication prescribed by dermatologists to treat and prevent chronic acne.
-Take it from board-certified dermatologist and founder and CEO of Curology David Lortscher: "Tretinoin is one of the most powerful and widely researched vitamin A derivatives (retinoids).
+Take it from board-certified dermatologist and founder and CEO of Curology Dr. David Lortscher: "Tretinoin is one of the most powerful and widely researched vitamin A derivatives (retinoids).
 Tretinoin is considered the benchmark ingredient among dermatologists for treating acne, wrinkles, fine lines, and uneven skin tone."

 What Is Tretinoin?

 Thanks to Lortscher, we already know that tretinoin is a derivative of vitamin A. This classifies it as a retinoid.
 What is a retinoid, you ask?
-"Retinoid is just an umbrella term for many forms of vitamin A, with tretinoin and retinol being two examples (other examples include retinaldehyde and tazarotene).
-All of these differ from one another by their chemical and molecular structure, and the receptors that they bind within the cell; thus their ultimate effects—and side effects—are slightly different."
+"Retinoid is just an umbrella term for many forms of vitamin A, with tretinoin and retinol being two examples (other examples include retinaldehyde and tazarotene)," says Estee Williams, a cosmetic and medical dermatologist based in New York City.
+"All of these differ from one another by their chemical and molecular structure, and the receptors that they bind within the cell; thus, their ultimate effects—and side effects—are slightly different."

-According to our experts, tretinoin is suitable for most people.
-The only people who should be wary of it are those who have extremely sensitive skin, rosacea, or who are or might become pregnant.
-It might prove too harsh for the former skin conditions, and even though it's a topical medication, pregnant women are advised against using it.
+According to our experts, tretinoin is suitable for most people; the only people who should be wary of it are those who have extremely sensitive skin, rosacea, or who are or might become pregnant.
+It may prove too harsh for the former skin conditions, and even though it's a topical medication, pregnant women are advised against using it.

 If you don't have extremely sensitive skin, severe rosacea, and you're not pregnant, tretinoin might be for you—especially if you suffer from a specific type of acne.
 "In my opinion, tretinoin is a great option for comedonal acne (blackheads and whiteheads) since it helps exfoliate and prevent plugging," Williams says.
 "We now have a newly FDA-approved topical tretinoin in lotion form, which should help manage the dryness that can often happen when starting a retinoid."